jackson-mediavilla/csci4502-project/code/analysisREADME.txt

     already in CSV format (though it was in __.txt files), so it was easier to import and required less processing.

+    -- Park Info --
+    This was extremely simple.
+I just downloaded a text file in CSV format with all of the park codes and information, then imported it into a single dataframe.

 DATA PRE-PROCESSING

     -- Summary --